-The structure of the new ‘Action Plan’ raises a few questions.
+The structure of the new ‘Action Plan for Jobs’ raises a few questions.
 It misrepresents the real number of reforms, and job creation programmes, that the government is implementing.
 Firstly, many of the initiatives are continuations of previous ones, rather than new proposals themselves.
 Not only does this exaggerate the figures, but, more importantly, it gives added credence to the argument that a detailed, public review of the 2012 plan is necessary.
 Secondly, many of the initiatives could have remained as part of a single policy or process, rather than being split into meaningless sub-initiatives.
 For example; a number of initiatives describe the continuation of existing programmes, promotion of new programmes, or giving consideration to the development of potential programs.
 Surely considering doing something does not count as an initiative for job creation in itself.
 There is not a great deal of new thinking in any of the above points, and it is perplexing why they would be counted as distinct initiatives, other than to bump up the numbers.
-That being said, there are a number of positive proposals in the ‘Action Plan’ that should be beneficial to job creation.
+That being said, there are a number of positive proposals in the ‘Action Plan for Jobs’ that should be beneficial to job creation.

 The headline announcement from the government was the launch of seven disruptive reforms to stimulate job creation.
 They are: